daily grind

 - Go away!, to stop bothering someone

-I told my brother to drop dead when he came into my room and now he is angry at me.drop everything
+I told my brother to drop dead when he came into my room and now he is angry at me.

 - to stop doing what you are doing

-When the fire alarm rang we dropped everything and went outside.drop in (on someone)
+When the fire alarm rang we dropped everything and went outside.

 - to make a short or unplanned visit to someone

-I decided to drop in on my friend after I finished work for the day.drop in one's tracks
+I want to drop in on my friend after I finish work.

 - to collapse from exhaustion

-The runner dropped in his tracks during the last part of the race.drop in the bucket
+The runner dropped in his tracks during the race.

 - a small amount

-The money that my friend repaid me was a drop in the bucket compared to what he owes.drop names
+The money that my friend repaid me was a drop in the bucket compared to what he owes me.

 - to mention the names of famous people as if they were your friends

-Nobody likes the girl because she is always dropping names when she meets her friends.drop out of (something)
+Nobody likes the girl because she is always dropping names when she meets her friends.

 - to quit school or a course of some kind

-I dropped out of the class after three months.drop (someone) a line
+The boy dropped out of the class after three months.

 - to write or mail a note or letter to someone

-My friend promised that she would drop me a line when she gets to Singapore.drop the subject
+My friend promised that she will drop me a line when she gets to Singapore.

 - to stop talking about something